Frequently Asked Questions (Patent FAQ)

 - How does the “Alice” decision impact software patents?

-Starting from scratch (i.e., from a “back of the envelope” concept), regular (utility) patent applications typically take about 20-30 hours to write.
-Simpler patent applications tend to take closer to 20 hours, while complex patent applications can take closer to 30 hours or even more.
+Starting from scratch, regular (utility) patent applications typically take about 20-30 hours to write.
+Simpler patent applications tend to take closer to 20 hours.
+Complex patent applications can take closer to 30 hours or even more.
 You can reduce costs by providing a high-quality initial write-up.
 One exception is when a single “application” really is a series of patent applications.
 In this case, the time needed for the series can be higher.

 One way to save money up-front is to consider filing a provisional patent application.
-I often recommend spending about half the time on a provisional as might be spent on a regular (non-provisional) patent application.
+Spend about half the time on a provisional as you might spend on a regular (non-provisional) patent application.
 Note, however, that you will have to follow-up with a regular (non-provisional) patent within a year.

 Design patents are relatively inexpensive, and typically only take about 6-8 hours of my time to do.

-Although I do not give “volume discounts,” if you give me a series of related patents, I can try to reuse (or share) some of the text and drawings between patents.
+I do not give “volume discounts.”
+However, if you give me a series of related patents, we can save money.
+This is because we can reuse some of the text and drawings between patents.
 When this happens, the number of hours needed per patent can be less.

 There is no legal requirement for a working prototype; however, the more details you have, the better.
 I have made quite a few successful patent applications based on just an hour’s conversation and a few informal sketches or photographs.
 Here I bring a lot to the table because I can draw upon my extensive technology experience to supply the necessary background and fill in gaps.
 If I see problems (e.g., the concept looks like something old rather than something new, or there are too many missing details), I will tell you so, and we can try to adjust accordingly.